Is your body-mind really doing a job or just you doing a job?

 We live in a society that always says more work, more work, more work.

-Do you know what happens if you win the USA president?
+Do you know what happens if our presidents are gone from the office?

-I praise you because I am clearly and wonderfully learning; your works are wonderful, I have not fully understood them well yet, but I am making progress.
+I praise you because I am clearly and wonderfully learning; your works are inspiring, I have not fully understood them well yet, but I am making a great progress.

-I live in the US, and our current president is Joe Biden, who happens to be the 46th president, the most powerful man on the planet.
+I live in the US, and our current president is Donald Trump, who happens to be the 47th president, the most powerful man on the planet.

-Many people may not agree with the last words of my previous sentence, but I said those ‘most powerful man’ words on the basis of other people’s view.
+Many people may not agree with the last words of my previous sentence, but I said ‘most powerful man’ on the basis of other people’s view.
 Still the majority of the world population believes that the USA president is the most powerful man on the planet.
+I found Forbes ranking only from 2018 that puts Donald Trump in 3rd position after Xi Jinping, and Vladimir Putin.

 But if anybody has any disagreements, I wholeheartedly respect those views because there are thousands of reasons not to agree.